mssch/kismatic/ansible/README.md

 * `cfssl`

 On a Mac run `brew install ansible cfssl`
-* manually modify `/etc/hosts` of the machine that is the control machine with the IPs/hosts
+* manually modify `/etc/hosts` of the control machine public IPv4 and hosts for all the nodes in the cluster
+* in `../tls/kubernetes-csr.json` replace with the internal and external IPv4 for all nodes in the cluster
 * `./install.sh "@runtime_vars.yaml"`

 To just run the playbook